Vacation rentals in Ontario

 Then there’s Toronto itself, Canada’s largest city and an epicenter of art and culture.
 You could spend days exploring its galleries and museums and still not scratch the surface, including the tightly-focused Bata Shoe Museum, dedicated entirely to footwear.
 A few hours to the northeast is Ottawa, Canada’s capital city, beloved for its public gardens, Gothic Parliament buildings, and charming canal, which transforms into a massive skateway come winter.

-When is the best time to stay in a vacation rental in Ontario?
+The best time to stay in a vacation rental in Ontario

 Ontario is known for its hot, humid summers and bitterly cold winters, but that doesn’t mean you can’t enjoy the outdoors.
 Summers are ideal for going to cottages and taking advantage of good weather and warm freshwater lakes, but winters are just as fun with ample snowshoeing tracks and frozen lakes for skating.
 Autumn is one of the most beautiful times to escape into the country.
 The changing colours of the leaves in early October are legendary in Ontario.
 Spring is also a beautiful time to hike trails and hit the outdoors before the heat of summer sets in, but make sure to grab some bug spray first as things can get buzzy.